 Mr. Morgenstern is the Founder and Managing Partner of Blue Mesa Partners, Managing Partner of Maxim Advisors, and Chairman of CadenceCounsel.
 He serves as a Senior Advisor and/or Board member for growth companies in industries as diverse as sports entertainment, enterprise software, and social broadcasting.

 He has been a director of public companies, and numerous private companies.
-Currently he is Chairman of CadenceCounsel (staffing agency providing variable, on-demand, high-end lawyers), a Director (Chair – Strategic Planning Committee) of CardinalCommerce (a leading enabler of authenticated payments and alternative payment brands), Chair, Audit Committee for Cohesant (water infrastructure solutions), Within3 (digital collaboration solutions for healthcare), and Thuuz (real time sports information).
-He is the Senior Advisor to LoungeBuddy (travel app), and was the Senior Advisor for Twitch (fka Justin.tv); sold to Amazon.
+Currently he is Chairman of CadenceCounsel (provides top-tier lawyers to law firms on a variable basis), a Director (Chair – Strategic Planning Committee) of CardinalCommerce (a leading enabler of authenticated payments and alternative payment brands), Chair, Audit Committee for Cohesant (water infrastructure solutions), Within3 (digital collaboration solutions for healthcare), and Thuuz (personalized sports entertainment).
+He is the Senior Advisor to LoungeBuddy (discover, book, and access airport lounges), and was the Senior Advisor for Twitch (fka Justin.tv); sold to Amazon.

 Maxim Advisor acts as the exclusive end-to-end business negotiator of individual transactions, ranging from structuring a private placement to selling a business.
 Mr. Morgenstern was the exclusive business negotiator for the successful sale of Phylogy (a telecom IP developer and manufacturer) to Actelis, a strategic industry buyer.

 For more than 25 years as a nationally prominent corporate and securities deal lawyer, he was the principal counselor at hundreds of public and private companies’ board meetings, and deeply involved in numerous strategic planning processes.
 He was the Founding Lawyer for national retailers OfficeMax and HomePlace.
 Prior to leading the West Coast Corporate and Securities Group for a national law firm, he was the long-time Managing Partner and CEO of a midwest regional law firm focused on entrepreneurs and emerging growth companies.